 How much does a Light Adjustable Lens cost in Minneapolis?

-The cost of LAL is typically around $6000 per eye.
+The cost of LAL is typically around $6000 for the lens.
+Surgical costs may be additional.
 Insurance coverage varies depending on the policy.

-What countries have approved the Light Adjustable Lens for use?
+What countries have approved the use of the Light Adjustable Lens?

 The LAL has been approved for use in the USA, EU, Canada, and Australia.